cen4010-s2018-g4/M5/Project Documentation.md

 Jessica Carmona Matos <br>
 Contribution Points: 25 points <br>

-- Aid in writing milestone reports
+- Aid in writing all milestone's reports
+- Final review and editing of reports before submission
+- Submission of all milestone documents to canvas
+- Assigning tasks to team members and updating information on Trello
+- Email professor in the event of questions
+- Database creation
+- GUI mockup page creation
+- Demo video recording
 -
 -
--

 Number of submissions on GitHub:

 Tri Nguyen <br>
 Contribution Points: 25 points <br>

-- Aid in writing milestone reports
+- Aid in writing all milestone's reports
+- Delegating tasks for each members
+- Creation of team's Github and Trello accounts
+- Database creation
+- GUI mockup page creation
+- Prototype development with user login/register, email confirmation, and security precautions
 -
 -
--

 Number of submissions on GitHub:

 Vinh Huynh <br>
 Contribution Points: 25 points <br>

-- Aid in writing milestone reports
+- Aid in writing all milestone's reports
+- GUI mockup multiple page creation
+- Design UI for website
+- Prototype development editing of page's layout
 -
 -
--

 Number of submissions on GitHub:

 Carl Saintilmont <br>
 Contribution Points: 25 points <br>

-- Aid in writing milestone reports
+- Aid in writing all milestone's reports
--
+- GUI mockup page creation
+- Various diagram creations for reports
 -
 -

 Number of submissions on GitHub: